Blairgowrie, Johannesburg - Gauteng

 It was June 2024.
 Bron recognised the potential to scale the efforts across the suburb and launched Operation Sparkle, with the intention to repaint all the faded kerbside markings and street names.
 Starting with just three volunteers they cleared overgrowth, cleaned areas and set about repainting and refreshing the stencilling of street names.
 As the suburb started looking better, it sparked the interest of others, who took up the challenge to also take responsibility for their streets.

-The BCA worked with the Blairgowrie Residents Association (BRA) to raise funds.
+The BCA along with the Blairgowrie Residents Association (BRA) raised funds.
 Each street’s residents contributed to buy its own laser-cut stencil and local businesses donated the correct paints and brushes for the project.

 The project has been continuing – one kerb at a time.
 Bron said to The Randburg Sun: “We’d love to see the whole of Blairgowrie repainted - the community spirit has grown through this initiative.”